sunrise-stake/docs/docs/home.md

 When you deposit your SOL, you will also receive an equivalent amount of gSOL in your wallet.
 You can either keep your gSOL in your wallet, or use it on platforms that support it.

-#### Step 2: Treasury Controller sends your SOL to a staking protocol
+#### Step 2: Sending your SOL to a staking protocol
-Treasury Controller sends your SOL to a staking protocol such as Marinade Finance.
+Once your SOL is deposited, Treasury Controller will send your SOL from the Treasury Account to non-custodial liquid staking protocols such as Marinade Finance (Marinade) and SolBlaze.
-Sunrise Stake is integrating other staking protocols such as SolBlaze, so in the future, your SOL will be sent to a greater number of staking protocols.

-Marinade's non-custodial liquid staking protocol consists of:
+Treasury Controller will stake your SOL in:
-1. A stake pool
+1. Marinade's stake pool
-Staking SOL against validators (in Marinade’s stake Pool)
+2. Solblaze's stake pool - called BlazeStake

-2. A liquidity pool
+3. Marinade's liquidity pool

+_NOTE_: Sunrise Stake has future plans to integrate other staking protocols (in addition to Marinade and SolBlaze).

+##### Stake Pool
+When Treasury Controller stakes your SOL in Marinade's stake pool, Marinade mints an amount of msOL tokens (Marinade Staked SOL tokens) which represents the size of your holding of the stake pool, which is redeemable for SOL.

+For example, if Marinade's stake pool contains 20 SOL and the total minted mSOL is 10, then if you add 1 SOl, Marinade mints something like (1/20) * 10 = 0.5 mSOL.
+The stake pool size is now 21, you hold 0.5 out of a total 10.5 mSOL, so you own (0.5 / 10.5) of the pool of 21 sol, which equals 1 SOL.

+The staking process for SolBlaze is the same as above; when Treasury Controller stakes your SOL into BlazeStake's stake pool (BlazeStake is), when Sunrise stakes your SOL, Sunrise receives bSOL tokens (BlazeStake Staked SOL tokens) relative to your SOL's size of the stake pool.
+Just like mSOL, bSOL is redeemable for SOL.

+##### Liquidity Pool
-The liquidity pool is made up of mSOL & SOL
+2. A  mSOL/SOL unstake pool - through which Sunrise becomes a liquidity provider to Marinade The liquidity pool is made up of SOL, mSOL and Liquidity Pool tokens

+#### Step 3: Accruing yield on staked SOL

+#### Step 4: Marinade sends minted mSOL to Treasury Controller
+i.e. Marinade “swaps” the SOL sent by Sunrise with the mSOL from Marinade’s Stake Pool

 ## Sunrise Stake treasury spending

 Thanks to the yield earned in the staking process, Sunrise can purchase carbon tokens and burn them to offset carbon emissions.